-Yes, I know.
+Oh yes!
 The headline might sound a bit harsh.
-But fact is, that fraud with expense transactions is a real challenge for many companies.
-Most people know that it exists, but few know the extent.
+But fact is, that expense fraud is a real challenge for many companies.
+Most organizations know that it happens, but few know the extent of the issue.
 Grab yourself a good cup of coffee and read on.
-I will shed some light over the topic.
+Lars from Acubiz will share insights to the topic.

 How to identify fraud?